YWCA DIALOGUE TO CHANGE

 More than 200 individuals have participated in small group sessions addressing issues of racism since the 2013 inception.
-YWCA Dialogue to Change Toledo was developed by the late Reverend Karen Shepler and Toledo Community Coalition in an effort to address institutional racism.
-Groups may meet for four consecutive weeks for two hours per session or participate in a Dialogue for a day, one day for eight hours.
+YWCA Dialogue to Change was developed by the late Reverend Karen Shepler and Toledo Community Coalition in an effort to address institutional racism.
+Groups may meet for six consecutive weeks for 90 minutes per session or participate in a Dialogue for a day, one day for eight hours.

 For information on hosting a group, becoming a trained facilitator, or questions please contact Lisa McDuffie at firstname.lastname@example.org or 419-241-3235.